happyvig/csv-2-redis/README.md

 ###Options
 -----------
--g, --group    : To group values by first column entries
+-g, --group    : Specify this option to group values by first column entries -t, --test     : Specify this option to test a random data, after successful data upload to Redis

 ###Example
 ---------